 Experience Women’s Horse & Yoga Retreats

 Adventuresome Cowgirls of all ages and abilities are cordially invited to join us for an all-inclusive, luxurious week of health, wellness and relaxation centered on horseback riding, horsemanship instruction, gentle yoga, healthy gourmet dining, massage, and deep relaxation.
 Horses and yoga do go together.

 Whether you’ve been riding all of your life, this retreat is designed to balance your body, calm your mind, lighten your spirit, and improve communication between you and your horse.

 Invite your best girlfriend, your mom, your daughter, or your sister, and come ride, relax and reconnect with each other and the great outdoors at The Home Ranch.
 This is an unforgettable experience for the women who’ve attended and many women return every year.
-Space is limited to 17 guests, so please reserve your room early.
+Space is limited, so please reserve your room early.

 Previous yoga and riding experience are not required to enjoy this retreat.